pierrecabriere/next-apollo-hoc/README.md

 ### 7.1 - Use decorators

-Instead of wrapping the export of your Component inside HOCs, a good usage is to use ES6 decorators.
+Instead of wrapping the export of your Component inside HOCs, you can use ES6 decorators.
 To do such a thing, you have to use the *transform-decorators-legacy* babel plugin :
 ```
 npm install --save-dev babel-plugin-transform-decorators-legacy
 ```